exhuma/http-talk-2020/slides/sections/authorisation.md

 * A user sends a request including an `Authorization` header.
 * Processing and granting/refusing access *is up to the application*
-* If access is refused respond with a `403 Forbidden` header.
+* If access is refused respond with a `403 Forbidden` response.

 Note: